Luis Reyna, 2021 Building & Property Trades Technician Graduate

 Maintenance Technician at Picerne Real Estate Group

 19 years old, Luis took a leap of faith when, on very short notice, he re-located from Kansas to Providence, RI, to start school in MTTI’s Building & Property Trades program.
-Arriving without having seen the school—and before he had his teacher interview—Luis enrolled, successfully completed the program, landed a great job, and made Providence his new home.
+Arriving without having seen the school—and before he had his teacher interview—Luis enrolled.
+He successfully completed the program, landed a great job, and made Providence his new home.

 I grew up in a small town in Kansas with a population of less than 1,000.

 I wanted more opportunities than I would have had, living in an area with only a few hundred people.
 Before coming to MTTI, I worked in Kentucky, for a construction subcontractor.
 I liked the work and gained experience in remodeling homes.
 I also did side jobs on my own.
 After that, I went back to Kansas to work a short while with an irrigation & landscape company.
 But I wanted to get back to construction.

 I learned about MTTI’s Trades programs from my girlfriend.